-CapitaLand Mall Trust : Proposed Merger Of Capitaland Mall Trust And Capitaland Commercial Trust - Dealings Disclosure | MarketScreener
+CapitaLand Mall Trust : Proposed Merger Of CapitaLand Mall Trust And CapitaLand Commercial Trust - Dealings Disclosure | MarketScreener

 N/A

-Based on the information received from BlackRock on 19 February 2020, BlackRock holds 225,477,900 CMT Units after the dealings reported above, representing approximately 6.11 per cent. of the total issued CMT Units2.
+Based on the information received from BlackRock on 25 February 2020, BlackRock holds 173,190,277 CCT Units after the dealings reported above, representing approximately 4.49 per cent. of the total issued CCT Units3.

 Date